Studies show that marketers who set goals with a digital marketing plan are more likely to report success over those who don’t by a whopping 429%.

 If you’re offering several products or services, you should also consider bundling them to give buyers a bigger bang for their buck.

-Next, you’re ready to start writing your marketing plan.
+Next, you’re ready to start writing your marketing strategy.

-Your marketing plan should serve as a reference guide that you can share with team members and shareholders alike.
+Your marketing strategy should serve as a reference guide that you can share with team members and shareholders alike.

-By sharing the document, you’ll be able to receive transparent feedback from those involved with your company.
+By sharing the document, you’ll be able to receive transparent, valuable feedback.

-Don’t be afraid to alter it at any point if your goals or budget change.
+Don’t be afraid to alter it at any point if your marketing goals or budget change.

-According to HubSpot, every marketing plan should be structured as follows:
+According to HubSpot, every marketing strategy should be structured as follows:

 If you’re looking for some marketing plan examples, keep reading.